 While you are outside sealing the chimney, it’s a perfect time to winterize your yard as well.
 Get rid of all the leaves, since if you leave these down over the winter they can damage your lawn.
 Pull up any annual flowers or vegetables, and put these on the compost heap.
 Cut back any perennials that need it, and make sure that you protect the roses.
 It’s also a good idea to put an organic mulch over your flower beds – pine needles or straw work well for this.
 However, before you do, weed your borders – this will give you a head start in the spring.
 Finally, don’t forget to arrange for snow removal services, unless you really like getting out at 5 o’clock in the morning with a shovel.

 Next, it’s time to inspect the exterior of your doors and windows, but to save time you could always hire home inspection services to thoroughly go through your home and find any repairs that you may need done .
 You would be surprised how much cold air can come whistling in through the cracks, particularly around the edge of window frames and under the door.
 To check if there are any leaks, step inside for a minute and light a candle.
 Hold the flame up close to your windows and your doors – if the flame flickers, then you need to do something.
-For windows, the best approach is often to put a bead of caulking around your window where the frame meets the outside wall.
+For windows, the best approach is often to put a bead of caulking around your window with the help of a reputable caulking company where the frame meets the outside wall.
 To get rid of drafts in doors, put weather stripping around the inside of the frame, and add door sweeps to the bottom.

 Finally, head back into your house.
 It’s time to see if there’s anything you need to do to improve the efficiency of your duct system.
 Take out the heat vent covers and vacuum out any dust or debris so that you get a good, strong airflow.
 You may also need to adjust the dampers to make sure that heat is evenly distributed around your house.
 Finally, go down to the basement, and see if your duct work is taped at the joints and wrapped with insulation.
 If it isn’t, then do this – it’s not expensive, and it will save you a ton of money on your heating bill.